BladePoint/starlingEx/docs/README.md

 ## ApertureTextField
 ![ApertureTextField](https://github.com/BladePoint/StarlingEx/blob/master/docs/ApertureTextField.png)
 ApertureTextField has some additional features over starling.text.TextField, but it requires you to use a DistanceFieldFont with an ApertureTextFormat.
 The formatting options in the ApertureTextFormat can be overridden inline in the text through the use of tags which use a format similar to BBCode.
-Don't forget to close your tags.
 * The [color] tag can have either 1, 2, or 4 comma-separated assignments.
   * Use 1 assignment like the following to color the text between the tags red: [color=0xff0000]red[/color]
   * If you use 2 assignments, the top half of the text will use the first color and the bottom half of the text will use the second color: [color=0xff0000,0x00ff00]red and green[/color]